adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

                     └── part-*.parquet
 ```

-**Basically this prefix was used to represent the date-hour-second at which i recorded a session.**
+**Basically this prefix was used to represent the date-hour-second at which we recorded a session.**

 In Console